Stock market today: Wall Street drifts ahead of Election Day, while oil rises and yields sink

 The hope that's propelled U.S. stock indexes to records recently is that the U.S. economy can manage to avoid a long-feared recession, in part because of the coming cuts to rates expected from the Fed.

+Constellation Energy stumbled 10.4%.
+It is planning to restart the Three Mile Island nuclear plant in order to supply Microsoft’s data centers.

-In stock markets abroad, indexes were mixed after rising in much of Asia.
+In stock markets abroad, indexes were mostly lower after rising in much of Asia.

 AP Business Writer Elaine Kurtenbach contributed.